DenisPikhenko/nlp-huawei-project/README.md

 BERT - the model for classifying questions.

-T5 - the model model that generates responses.
+T5 - the model that generates responses.

 qa_analysis - analysis of questions.